openvinotoolkit/openvino/docs/dev/pypi_publish/pypi-openvino-rt.md

    ```
    Use the ``--trusted-host`` parameter if the URL above is ``http`` instead of ``https``.

+### ERROR:root:Could not find OpenVINO Python API.

+On Windows*, some libraries are necessary to run OpenVINO.
+To resolve this issue, install the [C++ redistributable (.exe)](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+You can also view a full download list on the [official support page](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 ### ImportError: libpython3.8.so.1.0: cannot open shared object file: No such file or directory

 To resolve missing external dependency on Ubuntu*, execute the following command: